Skip to main content

 Reproduction

 Red foxes mate once a year, usually in January or February.
 After 50 days, the female gives birth to four to six young.
-She raises them in an underground cave.
-After two weeks they open their eyes, after four weeks they can eat solid food.
-Sometimes foxes share their burrow with badgers or other animals.
-In the city, red foxes also raise their young in garden sheds or garages.
-Most young die within the first year of life.
-95% don't get older than four years.
+She raises them in an underground burrow.
+After two weeks they open their eyes, after four weeks they eat solid food.
+Sometimes they share their burrow with badgers or other animals.
+In the city, they also raise their young in garden sheds or garages.
+Most offspring die within the first year of life.
+95% don't live past four years.

 The Red Fox Is Related To: